‘Traditionis Custodes,’ One Year Later, Brings New Pastoral Realities and Challenges

 Meanwhile, the removal of the traditional Latin Mass from Catholic parishes may have the unanticipated consequence of financially threatening or capsizing parishes that depend on the Latin Mass community for financial support and volunteers in order to carry out the Church’s mission and maintain its presence in poorer areas.

-Phillip Menke, a member of the finance council at St. Mary the Mother of God, in Washington, D.C., told the Register St. Mary functioned as a single parish with the active collaboration of congregants at the traditional Latin, English and Chinese Masses.
+Phillip Menke, a member of the finance council at St. Mary, Mother of God, in Washington, D.C., told the Register that St. Mary functioned as a single parish with the active collaboration of congregants at the traditional Latin, English and Chinese Masses.